Paracentral HNP — herniated nucleus pulposus

-Paracentral herniated nucleus pulposus (HNP) describes a disc near the center of the spine that has torn open and has allowed the nucleus of the disc to leak into the spinal canal.
-This condition is often caused by the natural aging process of the spine, but can result from a sudden injury or trauma.
+Paracentral herniated nucleus pulposus (HNP) describes a disc near the center of the spine that has torn open and has allowed the nucleus of the disc to extend into the spinal column.
+This condition is generally caused by the natural aging process of the spine, but can also be related to sudden injury or trauma.

-A closer look at the components of the diagnosis can make understanding the condition much easier:
+A closer look at the parts of this term can make understanding the condition much easier:

 Causes of paracentral HNP

 Paracentral HNP can be caused by an injury, but more often than not it is a result of the natural aging process.
 When we age, the discs that naturally cushion the spine begin to wear down by losing water content and elasticity.
 As these discs weaken, small tears can develop in the walls and allow the disc material to protrude into the spinal column.

 Besides age, injury or trauma, additional causes or contributors of paracentral HNP include smoking, being overweight or obese, poor posture and genetics.